 Get to know the GENIUS NY Cohort 7 teams in our weekly profiles leading up to the Pitch Finals on Oct.
 4, 2023.

-Find out more about what VOTIX is working on, along with the four other GENIUS NY Cohort 7 finalist companies, as they compete for a chance to win the $1 million prize at Innovation Night featuring GENIUS NY Pitch Finals on Oct.
+Aloft is setting up their company for growth at CenterState CEO’s The Tech Garden.
+Join the Central New York community to see Ziering, along with the four other GENIUS NY Cohort 7 finalist companies, compete for a chance to win a $1 million prize at Innovation Night featuring GENIUS NY Pitch Finals on Oct.
 4 in Downtown Syracuse.
-Get a chance to meet and network with other emerging startups in Central New York from the Syracuse Surge Accelerator and The Tech Garden.
+Get a chance to meet and network with other emerging startups in Central New York, from the Syracuse Surge Accelerator and The Tech Garden.
 Tickets are free but registration is required.
-Learn more and get tickets here!
+Learn more and register here!